 TLCTC: A Structured Taxonomy Based on Generic Vulnerabilities

-TLCTC, in contrast, is built upon a set of clearly defined axioms and a rigorous thought experiment that systematically identifies generic vulnerabilities, resulting in ten distinct threat clusters.
-Each cluster represents a unique avenue of attack based on a specific generic vulnerability:
+TLCTC, in contrast, is built upon a set of clearly defined axioms and a rigorous thought experiment that systematically identifies generic vulnerabilities, resulting in ten distinct threat clusters:

 Critical Limitations of STRIDE from a TLCTC Perspective